Exclusive Offer: Win a Free Luxury Road Trip from Tuco's Child

 Disclaimer: TC reserves the right to change the rules mid-stream.
 Readers should be grateful for this.

-Other referral benefits include the following and free government checks, debt forgiveness and Work from Home Forever.
+However, your vote entitlements include free government checks, debt forgiveness and Work from Home Forever.

-Laugh out loud, that sounds stupid!
-Really good!
-Newsom boy has some big guns.